vladigleba/vladigleba.github.io/source/_posts/2014-03-21-deploying-rails-apps-part-3-configuring-unicorn.markdown

 timeout 30
 ```

-The first variable `root` represents the path to the root directory, which is `/var/www/phindee/current` in my case.
-You can set this to whatever you like, but generally, web apps are often stored inside `/var/www` on Unix since the `/var` directory is designated for files that increase in size over time, and that’s the case with most web apps.
+The first variable `root` represents the path to the root directory of our app, which I've set to `/var/www/phindee/current`.
+Generally, web apps are stored inside `/var/www` on Unix since the `/var` directory is designated for files that increase in size over time, which is the case with most web apps, and a `/www` directory is typically created inside `/var` to store files meant for the web.
+I then have a `/phindee` directory specified inside `/www` to store all things related to Phindee, as well as a `current` directory, which Capistrano will later create and use to store the latest deployment code.
+You don't have to actually create these directories now, as I will be covering this in part 5.

 Below is what the rest of the configurations mean: